"God's timing": Shatta Wale to headline huge concert on Legon campus

 The musician expressed his disappointment and anger at the authorities, alleging that Stonebwoy, who had a show on the same day, was behind his flop.

-Shatta Wale has announced a new show on campus, triggering flashbacks of the cancelled episode.
+Shatta Wale has announced a new show on campus, triggering flashbacks of the cancelled event.

 Shatta Wale confirms performance